slowernews/hamster-system/README.md

 ===
 ###How to navigate through your documents:

-- you only need 2 *permanent* desktop shortcuts to navigate through your documents:
+- you only need two *permanent* desktop shortcuts to navigate through your documents:

         Shortcut to INBOX folder
         Shortcut to CURRENT folder

-        A shortcut to archive is not needed, that's the place for dormant projects.
+        A shortcut to archive is not needed, only dormant projects are there.

 - and sometimes *temporary* shortcuts to very active folders.